Yusheng-Hu/Position-Pro-Algorithm/README.md

 | **Access Pattern** | Full generation before access | On-demand random access |
 | **Scalability** | Optimized for single-node throughput | Optimized for distributed/decoupled tasks |
 | **Resource Focus** | Performance through state-density | Flexibility through analytical lookup |

+---

+## 📢 Important Update: From "Position Pro" to "Position Pure"

+**Please note:** Starting from version **v1.1.1**, this algorithm has been officially renamed from **Position Pro** to **Position Pure (PP)**.

+### Why the name change?
+1. **Trademark Consideration:** We found that "Position Pro" is a registered trademark in several industrial and commercial sectors.
+To ensure the algorithm's academic independence and avoid legal confusion, we have transitioned to a unique name.
+2. **Technical Essence (Why "Pure"?):** The name **"Pure"** more accurately describes the algorithm's technical implementation.
+In computer science, "pure" often implies a clean, branchless execution flow.
+3. **Core Feature - Branchless Logic:** Unlike the base version, **Position Pure (PP)** achieves its linear-time performance through direct element-wise shifting and replacement. **It eliminates conditional branching (no `if` statements in the core loop)**, leading to a "purer" and faster execution path on modern CPUs.